mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Same person:** Also, could you tell me you mean when you use the word “defilement”?

-**Katagiri Roshi:** *Defilement* is when you see something through discrimination [...] complicated by consciousness.
+**Katagiri Roshi:** *Defilement* is when you see something through discrimination, [...] complicated by consciousness.
 That means you leave a trace of your perception.
+That is discrimination.
 That is called *defilement*.

 **Same person:** So *undefiled* is just being in the activity.

 **Katagiri Roshi:** Mm-hmm.
 But it’s very clear; there is sleep as an object, and also a subject there.
-But when you are exactly participating in sleeping itself, the so-called process or function, there is no object called “sleeping”.
+But when you are exactly participating in sleeping itself, the so-called process or function, there is no object called “sleeping.”
 If there is no object called sleeping, very naturally you don’t perceive you who sleeps.
-For you, there is no subject, no body, and no object.
+So [...] there is no subject, no body, and no object.
 But there is very clearly subject and object.
 That is the total picture of sleeping, between you and sleep.

-The same applies to [all] activities.
-Zazen is exactly [like] this; you can practice this point.
+The same applies to our activities.
+Zazen is exactly [like this]; you can practice this point.
 And this zazen practice can be extended into everyday life.
 That is everyday activities: sweeping the ground, wiping the floor.

 **Same person:** But at some point you can choose what activity you’re going to do?